United Nations Office for Outer Space Affairs and China National Space Administration

 Please check this website regularly for updated information.

 An exhibition will be organized by the Local Organizers in conjunction with the Forum.
-For more information, please contact the Local Organizers.
+Information about the exhibition can be found at the webpage of CNSA.

 The United Nations Office for Outer Space Affairs (UNOOSA) and the China National Space Administration (CNSA) are co-sponsors of the Forum.

 Sponsorship of the Forum is open to other interested entities.
 Interested entities can contact the focal points of the Local Organizing Committee for further information.
 Please find the contact information at the bottom of this document.

 The working language of the Forum will be English.